 In this article, you’ll learn everything you need to know about Facebook advertising.
 This Facebook advertising guide is perfect for beginners who are looking to bring in more revenue for their business.
 Maybe you’ve just opened your online store and are looking for ways to generate your first sales.
 If so, this Facebook ads guide is perfect for you.

 Are you considering running Facebook ads?
 After all, Facebook advertising for beginners or even seasoned marketers is possibly the most effective ways to promote your products to more than 1.5 billion people around the world.
 You’ll be able to target specific audiences in any niche with Facebook ads, so you’ll gain a lot of vital information from this Facebook advertising guide.

-If you’re just a beginner, it can seem a bit complicated, but don’t worry.
+If you’re just a beginner it can seem a bit complicated, but don’t worry.
 In this Facebook advertising guide you’ll learn everything from pixels and conversion tracking, to numerous campaign objectives and the mysterious Power Editor tool.

 I’ll share the fundamentals of Facebook advertising for beginners.
 That way you can launch your first successful Facebook ads campaign without wasting your time or money.

 There are more than 1.59 billion monthly active users on Facebook.
 Thus, some of your potential customers are definitely using it too.
 The only question is how to reach them effectively.